bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 * Scenes are rendered from one or more Views, which are just Entities in the Render World with Components relevant to that View.
 View Entities can be extended with arbitrary Components, which makes it easy to extend the renderer with custom View data and logic.
 Cameras aren't the only type of View.
 Views can be defined by the Render App for arbitrary concepts, such as "shadow map perspectives".
 * Views can have zero or more generic `RenderPhase<T: PhaseItem>` Components, where T defines the "type and scope" of thing being rendered in the phase (ex: "transparent 3d entities in the main pass").
 At its core, a `RenderPhase` is a (potentially sorted) list of Entities to be drawn.
 * Entities in a RenderPhase are drawn using DrawFunctions, which read ECS data from the Render World and produce GPU commands.
 * DrawFunctions can (optionally) be composed of modular DrawCommands.
-These are generally scoped to specific actions like `SetStandardMaterialBindGroup`, `DrawMesh`, `SetItemPipeline`, etc. Bevy provides a number of built in DrawCommands and users can also define their own.
+These are generally scoped to specific actions like `SetStandardMaterialBindGroup`, `DrawMesh`, `SetItemPipeline`, etc. Bevy provides a number of built-in DrawCommands and users can also define their own.
 * Render Graph Nodes convert a specific View's RenderPhases into GPU commands by iterating each RenderPhases' Entities and running the appropriate Draw Functions.

 If that seems complicated ... don't worry!
-These are what I like to call "mid level" renderer APIs.
+These are what I like to call "mid-level" renderer APIs.
 They provide the necessary tools for experienced render feature developers to build modular render plugins with relative ease.
-We also provide easy to use high level APIs like Materials, which cover the majority of "custom shader logic" use cases.
+We also provide easy to use high-level APIs like Materials, which cover the majority of "custom shader logic" use cases.

 ### Bevy's Core Pipeline